shivanity91/AddressLookUp/README.md

 ### To test API using Swagger

-  - Make `AddressLookUp.Api` as a startup project and run it from VS 2022
+  - Make `AddressLookUp.Aggregator.Api` as a startup project and run it from VS 2022

   - The swagger URL will be - https://localhost:7085/swagger/index.html